kastourik12/url-shortner/README.md

 $  ./mvnw spring-boot:run

 ------------
+>for all request details check : http://localhost:8082/swagger-ui.html  .

 Now, all is up and runing you can perform http request using any tool (Postman , curl ...)